 By Lawrence White and Iain Withers

-LONDON (Reuters) - Britain's financial watchdog is being taken to court over its handling of an investigation into Royal Bank of Scotland's
+LONDON (Reuters) – Britain’s financial watchdog is being taken to court over its handling of an investigation into Royal Bank of Scotland’s <RBS.L> restructuring unit which has been criticised for its treatment of small businesses after the 2008 financial crisis.

 Scottish businessman and frequent RBS critic Neil Mitchell has filed an application for a judicial review into the Financial Conduct Authority’s (FCA) decision not to sanction any executives of the bank’s Global Restructuring Group (GRG), according to court documents seen by Reuters on Wednesday.